denten-books/plain-text/2-chapter.md

 places on the opposing sides of the idea--practice continuum.
 Software, in the newer phrase, takes the place of theory---software application being the practical implementation of code, a theoretical set of instructions.
 The application of what to what?
-A "text app" would surely often take a human as its grammatical object (as in "the entity that is acted upon" [@allerton_generating_1978]).
+A "text app" would surely take a human as its grammatical object (as in "the entity that is acted upon") [@allerton_generating_1978].
 Where can one locate the field of literary, textual application to human experience?
 And what is at stake in drawing the field's boundaries?